lindell/multi-gitter/README.md

 # The branch which the changes will be based on.
 base-branch:

-# Base URL of the GitHub API, needs to be changed if GitHub enterprise is used.
-Or the url to a self-hosted GitLab instance.
+# Base URL of the target platform, needs to be changed for GitHub enterprise, a self-hosted GitLab instance, Gitea or BitBucket.
 base-url:

 # The name of the branch where changes are committed.